 On August 31, 2012, the Council for Education and Research on Toxics ("CERT") filed an amendment to a private enforcement action adding a number of companies as defendants, including CBI, which sell coffee in California.
 The suit alleges that the defendants have failed to issue clear and reasonable warnings in accordance with Proposition 65 that the coffee they produce, distribute and sell contains acrylamide.
 This lawsuit was filed in Los Angeles Superior Court (the "Court").
 CERT has requested that the alleged violators remove acrylamide from their coffee or provide Proposition 65 warnings on their products and pay \$2,500 per day for each and every violation while they are in violation of Proposition 65.
 The Company has joined a Joint Defense Group and filed with the Court requesting a Motion to Stay.
 At its November 2012 hearing on the Motion to Stay, the Court made certain inquiries to which the Joint Defense Group responded in January 2013.
+Discovery is currently stayed pending the resolution of a related case.
 At this time, the Company is not able to predict the probability of the outcome or estimate of loss, if any, related to these matters.